 This historical amnesia is a not permanent feature of man.
 Bronze Age people knew they were an old people.
 So much so, in fact, many Bronze Age rulers would commission research on how their ancestors dressed and decorated their palaces.
 The idea was to not forget the past.
 Egyptian rulers dressed the same way for 1500 years for a reason.
 The past was what you were so to forget it was to die, in a way, by killing those who came before you and made you.

-We’re in a strange age in that respect.
+We are in a strange age in that respect.
 Mass media has some role in it.
 Huge news today is forgotten tomorrow, because we are buffeted on all sides from media bullhorns demanding our immediate attention.
-It’s not that people can no longer remember the past; it’s that they don’t have time to remember it.
+It is not that people can no longer remember the past; it is that they do not have time to remember it.
 Instead of fitting the present into the timeline, it is tossed over our shoulder so we can rush off to the next thing.

 Where this all leads is hard to know.
 There’s some data to suggest we have become increasingly dumber since the 1800’s.
 This could simply be demographics.
-In 1800 the population of England was roughly 10 million, while all of Africa was 90 million.
-Britain now has 65 million people while Africa 1.2 billion.
+In 1800 the population of England was roughly ten million, while all of Africa was ninety million.
+Britain now has sixty-five million people while Africa 1.2 billion.
 The population of the lowest IQ population has grown at twice the rate of one of the brightest.
 This trend is accelerating so the average IQ will drop with it.

-Then there’s the fact we are on the verge of a great automation of work that will make remembering the past even more pointless as the life of man becomes pointless.
+Then there is the fact we are on the verge of a great automation of work that will make remembering the past even more pointless as the life of man becomes pointless.
 Children have no reason to dwell on the past or think of the future.
 Instead, they enjoy the day playing with their toys.
-Perhaps the growing amnesia in the West is just part of the slow infantalization of man.
-One day people will loom at the their surroundings and wonder how they got there and who made them.
+Perhaps the growing amnesia in the West is just part of the slow infantilization of man.
+One day people will loom at their surroundings and wonder how they got there and who made them.
 Perhaps even imagine the machines were made by gods.